pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 We didn't really get into "advanced" async programming in this article, and in a way that's a good thing!
 One of the big selling points of introducing the `async` and `await` keywords to Rust is that it would make async programming as simple and straight-forward as sync programming, and I believe they delivered on that promise in this project given how similar the async implementation was to the sync implementation.

 Although with that said, while async Rust _can be_ as simple as sync Rust, it also can be way more complicated!
-I wasn't completely forthcoming or transparent about all of my struggles in this article, but writing the `actix_web::FromRequest` impl for `Token` was like really, really hard.
+I wasn't completely forthcoming or transparent about all of my struggles in this article, but writing the `actix_web::FromRequest` impl for `Token` was really, really hard.
 There were also some things I tried to do in the async implementation that never made it into the article because I just couldn't get them to compile.
 While I believe this is _partially_ due to my own inexperience with async programming Rust, I also think the async stuff is just inherently harder and more complex.
-I'd like to tackle all of these things head-on so I'll probably an _"Advanced Async Patterns in Rust"_ article or something like that in the future.
+I'd like to tackle all of these things head-on so I'll probably write an _"Advanced Async Patterns in Rust"_ article or something like that in the future.

 ### Rust vs JS